Cam Gallagher Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Tigers pitching staff ranks 19th in the league.
+- The Tigers pitching staff is 18th in the league with a collective 8.6 strikeouts per nine innings.

-- The Tigers have a 4.29 team ERA that ranks 16th among all MLB pitching staffs.
+- The Tigers have a 4.31 team ERA that ranks 17th across all MLB pitching staffs.

-- Tigers pitchers combine to surrender 184 total home runs at a clip of 1.2 per game (to rank 11th in the league).
+- Tigers pitchers combine to give up 186 total home runs at a clip of 1.2 per game (to rank 11th in baseball).

-- In his last time out -- out of the bullpen on Saturday -- the lefty tossed 5 2/3 innings against the Oakland Athletics, giving up two earned runs while surrendering three hits.
+- The right-hander last appeared in relief on Thursday, when he threw one scoreless inning against the Kansas City Royals without surrendering a hit.

-- The 25-year-old has amassed an ERA of 6.45, with 8.4 strikeouts per nine innings, in 24 games this season.
-Opponents have a .287 batting average against him.
+- The 28-year-old has a 3.11 ERA and 10.7 strikeouts per nine innings across 46 games this season, while allowing a batting average of .213 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.